wilsonmar/wilsonmar.github.io/_posts/2020-01-19-make-makefile.md

 	docker logout $(REGISTRY)
    </pre>

-   The "BINS" and "USERNAME" here between <strong>curly braces</strong> ???
+   Variables between <strong>curly braces</strong>, such as "USERNAME" and "PASSWORD" above, are <strong>environment</strong> variables.

    Replacement operations "$(REGISTRY)" with <strong>parentheses</strong> are defined instead of hard-coded text to avoid typos - to ensure that values are the same when referenced different times.

    ## Simply expanded variable

-   The Make program begins by parsing through the makefile to create an internal <strong>dependency tree</strong> before taking whatever action is necessary.
+   The Make program begins by parsing through the Makefile to create an internal <strong>dependency tree</strong> before taking whatever action is necessary.

    Variable assignment code near the top of the Makefile use the <strong>:=</strong> operator to define what are called "simply expanded variables" to associate with the text indicated.
 The operator is used to avoid infinite loops when referenced <a href="#[2]">[2]</a>.